ardaergin/VBL/markdown_files/brief-abstract.md

 # Brief abstract

-Here, explain your study in **a single line** to give students a general idea about what they should expect if they participate in your study (e.g., the topic or the number of sessions). **Do not include any study specifics**.
+Here, explain your study in **a single sentence** to give students a general idea about what they should expect if they participate in your study (e.g., the topic or the number of sessions). **Do not include any study specifics**.

 >[!success] <i class="fa-regular fa-thumbs-up"></i> &nbsp Example: Good Abstract
 ><br>